OrgEleCho/EleCho.WpfSuite/README.md

 - NumberToThicknessConverter: Convert number to uniform thickness
 - NumberToCornerRadiusConverter: Convert number to uniform corner radius

+Animations:

+- CornerRadiusAnimation: Animates the value of a CornerRadius property between two target values using linear interpolation over a specified Duration.

 Utilities:

 - BindingProxy: A utility class for binding, commonly used when a collection element has property to be bound to a page DataContext
+- ScrollViewerHelper: Helper for set vertical offset and horizontal offset of scroll viewer and scroll content presenter
+- ValidateHelper: DependencyProperty validation helper